HoleInTheSeat/Useful-Scripts-and-misc/README.md

-# Scripts I use for Auto Renewing Certificates with ACME Certbot on various appliances.
+# Various scripts and other things I find useful.